tsekotsolov/JavaScript-Apps/README.md

 # JavaScript-Apps
-This repository contains resources and activities associated with the JavaScript Advanced course in SoftUni.
+This repository contains resources and activities associated with the JavaScript Applications course in SoftUni.